Avoiding Big Integers: Parallel Multimodular Algebraic Verification of Arithmetic Circuits: Introduction

-To exploit multimodular reasoning effectively, we combine it with a \emph{hybrid rewriting framework} that integrates both linear and nonlinear algebraic reasoning (see Section~\ref{sec:hybrid}).
+To exploit multimodular reasoning effectively, we combine it with a \emph{hybrid rewriting framework} that integrates both linear and nonlinear algebraic reasoning.
 Linearization-based techniques~\cite{Kaufmann-TACAS25, hofstadler_et_al:LIPIcs.CP.2025.14} extract linear relations from the algebraic encoding of the circuit to enable a fast linear rewriting of the previously linearized circuit specification.
 We build upon the guess-and-prove strategy presented in~\cite{hofstadler_et_al:LIPIcs.CP.2025.14}.
 The core idea is to sample valid assignments for extracted subcircuits, from which linear relations are guessed using linear algebra.
 The correctness of these guesses is proved using satisfiability (SAT) solving.
-In this paper, we significantly improve, parallelize, and adapt this approach to our multimodular setting (Section~\ref{ssec:linear}).
+In this paper, we significantly improve, parallelize, and adapt this approach to our multimodular setting.
 In particular, we apply a structure-aware subcircuit selection, weighted sampling for more targeted assignments, and dedicated linear algebra routines to better handle a large number of samples.
 All of these optimizations significantly improve the guess-and-prove strategy.

-When linear reasoning becomes computationally infeasible due to the size of the selected subcircuit, our framework switches to nonlinear rewriting, using the nonlinear circuit encoding to continue rewriting the specification until completion (Section~\ref{ssec:nonlinear}).
+When linear reasoning becomes computationally infeasible due to the size of the selected subcircuit, our framework switches to nonlinear rewriting, using the nonlinear circuit encoding to continue rewriting the specification until completion.
 This combination yields the efficiency of linearization together with the robustness of nonlinear reasoning.
-Additionally, this procedure allows us to always produce counterexamples in case of faulty circuits, which is not always possible in pure linear approaches.
+Additionally, this procedure allows us to always produce counterexamples in case of faulty circuits, which is not always possible in purely linear approaches.

-We implement the proposed approach in our novel verification tool \talismantwo~\cite{talismantwo}\footnote{We will move the source code to a permanent online repository upon acceptance.}, which we discuss in detail in Section~\ref{sec:hybrid}, and evaluate it on a suite of multiplier benchmarks (Section~\ref{sec:exp}).
+We implement the proposed approach in our novel verification tool \talismantwo~\cite{talismantwo}, and evaluate it on a suite of multiplier benchmarks.
 The results demonstrate that parallel multimodular reasoning combining linear and nonlinear rewriting is able to efficiently solve a large set of benchmarks while remaining robust.